Tatwi/QBasic/GAMES/GAME2/DOC/stats_resources.md

-# Item Stats
+# Resource Stats
+All stats have values ranging from 1 to 100, where 100 denotes perfect effectiveness or the highest possible quality/value.

 ## Physical Properties:
-- Density (Thin or tightly woven?
+- DN: Density (Thin or tightly woven?
 Porosity.
 Titanium vs. Steel)
-- Flexibility
+- FL: Flexibility
-- Lustre
+- LU: Lustre
-- Malleability
+- MA: Malleability
-- Viscosity
+- PU: Purity
-- Shock Resistance (How brittle, easily cracked)
+- SR: Shock Resistance (How brittle, easily cracked)
-- Heat Resistance
-- Decay Resistance (Chemical corrosion and physical wear)
+- DR: Decay Resistance (Chemical corrosion and physical wear)

 ## Magical Properties:
-- Virtue (Does good stuff)
+- VU: Virtue (Does good stuff)
-- Corruption (Does bad stuff)
+- CR: Corruption (Does bad stuff)
-- Fire
+- EF: Fire
-- Earth
+- EE: Earth
-- Water
+- EW: Water
-- Air
+- EA: Air

 # Resource Types
+Each resource has its own strengths and weaknesses.
+When a new game is started, five variations of each resource type are generated.
+See the spreadsheet resource_properties.ods for a breakdown of the min and max stats per resource type.

 ## Metal:

+- Copper
+- Tin
+- Bronze
 - Iron
-- Meteoric Iron (iron/nickel, Malleable, flexible)
-- Carbon Steel (hard, brittle, sharp)
-- Chromium Steel (Shiny, corrosion resistant, malleable)
+- Steel
-- Copper
-- Bronze (copper/tin)
-- Brass (copper/zinc)
+- Titanium
-- Tin (soft, grey)
+- Aluminum
-- Gold (soft, golden!)
+- Gold
-- Aluminum (Malleable, flexible, shiny, light)
-- Iridium (hard, brittle, silvery-white)

 ## Gemstone:
 - Garnet